Technigo/project-news-site/README.md

 Every project should be deployed somewhere.
 Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

 xxxx.
+My first project!
 In order to get Git to work I googled my way to find out that I had to download Xcode.